 Dr. Mackenzie Salt was diagnosed with Asperger’s Syndrome when he was 13 years old.
 Since then he has tried to help the ASD community both in his professional life and his personal life.
 He sat on the leadership council of a local chapter of Autism Ontario for almost two years while a graduate student and he more recently served on Autism Canada’s ASD Advisory Committee for three years.
 Dr. Salt completed his PhD in Cognitive Science of Language in 2019, studying the communication abilities of Autistic adults and developing a new method of studying language abilities in ASD by examining interactions between autistic adults.
 Dr. Salt is currently a member of the McMaster University Autism Research Team (MacART) and has worked with a number of community and non-profit organizations conducting research and service evaluation for the benefit of Autistic adults as well as the broader Canadian autism community.

-Cameron Winter was born in 1991 and diagnosed Autistic in the first grade.
+Dr. Cameron Winter was born in 1991 and diagnosed Autistic in the first grade.
 He attended Trent University for his undergraduate degree, then the University of Guelph for his master’s degree.
-He is currently obtaining his PhD in history from Wilfrid Laurier University.
+He obtained his PhD in history at Waterloo University.

 Gerald Beaulieu: CJAE Editorial Board Member